 Clarendon City Scholars

-"What brought me to Gordon was The Kinesiology major and Clarendon program.
+"What brought me to Gordon was the Kinesiology major and Clarendon program.
 I have always been interested in the human body and its functionality and mechanism of movement.
 I knew I wanted to pursue this passion in a godly environment, and I felt the Lord calling me to Gordon.
 In my involvement as a Clarendon, Mío intern, and involvement in administration, my purpose developed into helping others and pursuing a nursing career.
 Clarendon provided me with incredible mentors who encouraged and nurtured my passion to follow God’s path.
-These mentors were the most prominent influence in my time at Gordon, and, without their guidance, I would not have been able to achieve the best, God-following version of myself.
+These mentors were the most prominent influence in my time at Gordon.
+Without their guidance, I would not have been able to achieve the best, God-following version of myself.
 Not only that, but Clarendon provided a strong community of believers that played a large part in my college experience as well as helping me grow closer to God and His plan for my life.
 I look forward to moving into the nursing world, knowing that the Clarendon program has equipped me to accomplish this path where God has placed me."

 — Emanuela Silva Kinesiology (pre-nursing concentration)